document-capture/CDC-MEM/README.md

 If you find issues in the code, please report these in the issues list here on Github.
 ## Documentation ##
-The following documents are supported;
+The following documents are supported;<br>
-Categories: PURCHASE, PURCHORDER, SALES
+Document Categories: PURCHASE, PURCHORDER, SALES<br>
-Types: Purchase Credit Memos, Invoices, Orders, Return Orders, Sales Credit Memos and Orders
+Document Types: Purchase Credit Memos, Invoices, Orders, Return Orders, Sales Credit Memos and Orders

 **Setup**
 - Download the DC+MEM Dimension Helper .app and add to Business Central